omar-nafea/FullStack/React_Basics/1_BeforeYouLearnReact.md

   return <h1>Hello there</h1>
 }
 ```
-… if you used the Babel transpiler to transpile this JSX syntactic sugar code down to plain JavaScript code, you’d get back some unusual code:
+if you used the Babel transpiler to transpile this JSX syntactic sugar code down to plain JavaScript code, you’d get back some unusual code:
 ```js
 "use strict";
 function App() {
     return /*#__PURE__*/React.createElement("h1", null, "Hello there");
 }
 ```
-You just want to focus on the React.createElement("h1", null, "Hello there"); part.
-You can ignore the rest.

-This means that the createElement function receives three arguments:
+You just want to focus on the `React.createElement("h1", null, "Hello there");` This means that the `createElement` function receives three arguments:

 - The wrapping element to render.
-- A null value (which is there to show an absence of an expected JavaScript object value).
+- A `null` value (which is there to show an absence of an expected JavaScript object value).
 - The inner content that will go inside the wrapping element.

 ##### The wrapping element to render